bpesquet/mlhandbook/README.md

 # Machine Learning Handbook

-This repository contains theorical explanations and interactive demonstrations for various Machine Learning concepts, techniques and tools.
+This repository contains theorical explanations and demonstrations for various Machine Learning concepts, techniques and tools.
 Practical challenges can be found in the associated [Machine Learning Katas](https://github.com/bpesquet/machine-learning-katas) repository.

-v  [Jupyter](https://jupyter.org/) notebooks that can be executed either:
+ Explanations and demos are gathered into [Jupyter](https://jupyter.org/) notebooks that can be rendered either:

 - locally, by cloning or downloading this repository then spinning up a Jupyter notebook server on your local machine.
-- online, through [Colaboratory](https://colab.research.google.com/) (Google account needed).
+- online, through [nbviewer](https://nbviewer.jupyter.org) (in read-only mode), [binder](https://mybinder.org) or [Colaboratory](https://colab.research.google.com) (Google account needed).

 > This material is part of the Machine Learning course taught at [ENSC](https://ensc.bordeaux-inp.fr).
 [ENSEIRB-MATMECA](https://enseirb-matmeca.bordeaux-inp.fr) and [IOGS](https://www.institutoptique.fr).